Quick overview:

 Empty Windows DNS cache

-1. Click in succession on Start > Execute and type in the command line regedit and confirm with OK.
-Now the program for editing the Windows registration on.
+1. Click on Start > Run and type regedit in the command line and confirm with OK.
+The program for editing the Windows registry will now open.

-4. A brand new value now appears - you name this self-created entry CacheHashTableBucketSize.
-Now that you have double-clicked on it and set the value 50 (decimal must be activated, as with all subsequent values), the columns in the DNS info table are expanded.
+4. A brand new value now appears - name this self-created entry CacheHashTableBucketSize.
+After you have now double-clicked on it and entered 50 (decimal must be activated, as with all subsequent values), the columns in the DNS info table are expanded.
 You can now continue directly with the next step.

-5. Repeat step 3 and this time state the newly created value CacheHashTableSize.
-Double-click on this entry and add the number 311 which increase the lines of DNS entries!
-All prime numbers are permitted, which is why you can also experiment with higher values that you enter on this page find.
+5. Repeat step 3 and this time name the newly created value CacheHashTableSize.
+Double-click on this entry and insert the number 311, which will increase the lines of DNS entries!
+All prime numbers are allowed, so you can also experiment with higher values, which you can find on this page.

-6. You must create a new DWORD value for the penultimate time.
+6. You need to create a new DWORD value for the penultimate time.
 This time it is called MaxCacheEntryTtlLimit.
-The obligatory double-click opens the equally familiar dialog window in which you can this time Decimal mark and 172800 which keeps the cache active for 2 days before it is deleted (manual deletion, in case of page load problems: Start/Execute and ipconfig /flushdns type in).
+The obligatory double-click opens the equally familiar dialog window in which this time you select Decimal and 172800, which will keep the cache active for 2 days before it is deleted (manual deletion, for page load problems: Start/Run and type in ipconfig /flushdns).

-7. And sighing, you set about creating a final value of the DWORD brand and save it as a MaxSOACacheEntryTtlLimit to be entered.
-Click again on Decimal and the entry 300 end the lengthy procedure by clicking OK.
+7. And sighing, you proceed to create a final value of the DWORD brand and enter it as MaxSOACacheEntryTtlLimit.
+Another click on Decimal and the entry 300 ends the lengthy procedure with a click on OK.
 And this is what the entire right-hand pane looks like at the end of the tedious fiddling:

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.